College of Engineering and Technology

 Dr. Tarek Abdel-Salam is a Professor in the Department of Engineering.
 His research interests include solar energy, solar assisted heat pumps, wind energy, alternative fuels, supersonic mixing and combustion, atomization, sprays and fuel injection and thermal-fluids systems.
 He is an active member of ASHRAE, SAE, ASME, and ASEE.

-Dr. Barbara Muller-Borer is an Associate Professor in the Department of Engineering.
+Dr. Barbara Muller-Borer is a Professor in the Department of Engineering.
 Her research interests include cardiac electrophysiology, cell-to-cell communication, stem-cell based therapies, and computational biology.

-Dr. Ricky Castles is an Assistant Professor in the Department of Engineering.
+Dr. Ricky Castles is an Assosciate Professor in the Department of Engineering.
 His research interests include mechatronics, human factors in design, cognitive ergonomics and human physical capabilities.

 Dr. Colleen Janeiro is a Teaching Assistant Professor in the Department of Engineering.
 Her research interests include tissue engineering, especially in the musculoskeletal system; bioabsorbable polymers, their uses in vivo, and their processing quirks; and how to improve engineering education.